 That all, who need it, have access to housing advice and assistance that will help them resolve their housing problems and that homelessness is reduced significantly.
-Suitable temporary accommodation is available when needed and B&B is used as an exception.
+Suitable temporary accommodation is available when needed and bed and breakfast is used as an exception.
 Vulnerable people are able to receive support that helps them sustain their housing.